apache/flink/docs/dev/stream/state/state.md

 </div>

 This strategy has two parameters.
 The first one is number of checked state entries per each cleanup triggering.
-If enabled, it is always triggered per each state access.
+It is always triggered per each state access.
 The second parameter defines whether to trigger cleanup additionally per each record processing.
-If you enable the default background cleanup then this strategy will be activated for heap backend with 5 checked entries and without cleanup per record processing.
+The default background cleanup for heap backend checks 5 entries without cleanup per record processing.

 **Notes:**
 - If no access happens to the state or no records are processed, expired state will persist.